-Our Five Burning Questions about the SEC as we head to Week Five:
+Our Five Burning Questions as we head into the last Saturday in October:

 THE FIRST FOUR

-Our Five Burning Questions about the SEC as we head for the fourth Saturday of the season:
+Our Five Burning Questions about the SEC as we head for the third Saturday in October:

 THE FIRST FOUR